Jupiter, The Giant Of Our Solar System

 The Jupiter View Through A Smaller Telescope

-At left is an impression of the planet Jupiter that a smaller telescope
+At left is an actual photograph of the planet Jupiter through a 60mm

-might give.
-First you'll notice that the image appears in mostly shades of
+First you'll notice that the image appears in mostly shades of gray, and

-gray, and the finer details are lost.
-The image also has much less contrast.
+the finer details are lost.
+The image also has less contrast that an image

 The image shows fairly well that even with a small telescope, some amazing